Posted on August 04, 2000.

 Finally, once and for all: The predominant report is Thorp was never a successful blackjack player.
 He was never successful using his card counting system at the blackjack table.
 The truth is that other famous card counters have failed to gain consistently money in the casino.
 The famous Ken Uston made money by suing a casino and having been rewarded a million dollars.
 He made also money by advertising for the casino he "defeated" (the whole legal lawsuit was a farce aimed at a marketing stunt in the New York City market).
 Towards the end of his life, he made money while working (with numbers, of course!) for oil billionaires of Kuwait.
-Other card-counting evangelists have made money not at the blackjack table, but by selling their systems or books.
+Other card-counting evangelists have made money not at the blackjack table, but by selling their systems, books, "training" materials...

 My blackjack software calculates the odds of dealer bust in the most accurate mathematical fashion.
 We can generate all possible BJ hands mathematically — option A = Arrangements.
 That is, the order counts.
 You will notice unmistakably that 10 followed by 6 occurs equally to 6 followed by 10.
 Even the well-known blackjack basic strategy stands on thin ice.
 The natural blackjack is equally determined by A + 10 and 10 + A.

 Blackjack: Software, Content, Resources, Systems, Basic Strategy, Card Counting